Police: Florida Woman Used Machete To Threaten Daycare Worker

 — Bo Snerdley (@BoSnerdley) January 14, 2017

-Sadly enough, this isn’t the first time a woman has made a scene at a school, daycare or other area where weapons aren’t welcome.
+Sadly enough, this isn’t the first time a woman has made a scene at a school, daycare or other areas where weapons aren’t welcome.
 In 2015, a Connecticut woman made headlines when she was arrested for making violent threats against daycare workers.
 CBS News reports that 36-year-old Kristy Ellison allegedly threatened to “shoot up the place” during a heated exchange with a daycare employee.
 This resulted in the woman being charged with second-degree breach of peace and second-degree threatening.

 Florida woman crashes her car while shaving her genitals https://t.co/Rgrqsh8JMW